Note this Accommodation is in Reference to the

 Close to the Victoria Falls Hotel and so the Hotel also has a pathway that leads to the Victoria Falls Entrance or leads off to The Lookout Café.
 There is security on these paths making it a safe explore.
 Along the path – birds, warthogs and mongoose are often seen.

 Reviews often comment on the location and easy access to shops and restaurants nearby.
-And the helpful staff.
+And the helpful staff at the Kingdom Hotel.

 Swim – there are 3 different pools each a different depth to choose from.
 Music is sometimes played and it’s very relaxing.
 (They allow anyone to swim, as long as they support the bar and buy a drink.
 Great way to spend a lazy afternoon if you are on a budget.
 We like their swimming pool as it has different areas to it that allow you to keep to yourself.